Home / Shopping on Oahu / ABC Stores

 In Waikiki, there are 37 ABC stores in about a square mile!
 A famous joke says that ABC stands for "All Blocks Covered".

 If you have been to our island before, perhaps you are already a fan.
 If you are planning your first visit and gathering information about shopping in Oahu, you may have heard/read about ABC stores.
 Probably you are wondering: what is so special about them?
+They feature some of the best Hawaii souvenirs to be found.

 In this article, you will find the answer and learn about the advantages of shopping in these particular stores during your Oahu vacation.